tammytee/performant-map-marker-plotting/README.md

 ```
 $ npm ci
 ```
-You can still use `npm install` in cases the `npm ci` raises system error due to specific platfrom incompatibilities.
+You can still use `npm install` in cases the `npm ci` raises system error due to specific platform incompatibilities.